isaranwrap/StandardizingAKI/PyPkg/docs/Introduction.rst

    whose hemodynamic balance might be messed up at the time of admission.

 .. option:: Baseline creatinine imputation
-   If there are no outpatient creatinine values measured for the patient from 365 t o 7 days prior to admission, it is possible to still impute a baseline creatinine value based on the patients demographics: namely their age, sex, and race.
+   If there are no outpatient creatinine values measured for the patient from 365 to 7 days prior to admission, it is possible to still impute a baseline creatinine value based on the patients demographics: namely their age and sex.
 This is what the ``eGFR_impute`` option in the flagger does:
    *eGFR imputation* because it assumes an eGFR of 75 mL/min/1.73m^2 and estimates the creatinine from that.